 Figure 1: Slide with bulleted text

 - Access the Picture Bullet dialog box (step-by-step instructions here).
-First select the Home tab of the Ribbon -- within the Paragraph group, click the arrow beside the Bullets button.
+First, select the Home tab of the Ribbon.
+Within the Paragraph group, click the arrow beside the Bullets button.
 This brings up the Bullets gallery.
 Within this gallery, choose the Bullets and Numbering option.
 This will open the Bullets and Numbering dialog box.
 Make sure that the Bulleted tab of this dialog box is selected.
 Click the Picture button.
 This brings up the Picture Bullet dialog box, as shown in Figure 2.
-Click the Import button (highlighted in red in Figure 2).
+Click the Import button (highlighted in red within Figure 2).

 Figure 2: Import button within the Picture Bullet dialog box